American Girl has betrayed America’s parents.

 To say that children as young as 10 years old may struggle to grasp these concepts is an understatement.
 And to present these radical ideas so flippantly in an illustrated pamphlet is insulting.

-‘The way you show your gender to the world through clothes and behaviors is your gender expression,’ the book explains.
+‘The way you show your gender identity to the world through clothes and behaviors is your gender expression,’ the book explains.
 ‘While gender expression is what you show on the outside, gender identity is how you feel on the inside,’ it continues, ‘a girl, a boy, or someone who doesn’t quite fit into either category.’

 Yet even gender dysphoria experts say there is no scientific consensus over what ‘gender identity’ or ‘gender expression’ are.
 But here it is – written without caveat or explanation.
 Delivered straight to your child – context damned.